 By Christina Frantzis

-Here’s a light, but satisfying meatless main.
-The herbed patties team up with a creamy garlic sauce to sneak some vegetables onto your loved ones’ plates.
+This recipe makes either a light, but satisfying, meatless main or a great appetizer.
+The herbed patties team up with a creamy garlic sauce to sneak some vegetables onto your family’s plates.

 Makes: 4 servings